aakashghartichhetri2055/Simple-HTTP-Video-Streaming-Project/README.md

 # Simple HTTP Video Streaming Project
 This repository presents an academic project focusing on HTTP video streaming, employing JavaScript & CSS for the frontend and NodeJS for the backend.
-The goal of this project is to demonstrate efficient video streaming practices within a web application context.
+The goal of this project is to demonstrate efficient video streaming practices within a web application context, Like a online video streaming platform does.

 ## Table of Contents
 - Introduction